• Skip to primary navigation

 • Is this good, bad, or better than other races?

 Spoiler alert.
 If you’re white and you think that’s better than another race, that’s where white supremacy begins.
 Halt those thoughts and challenge them.
 Even better?
 Take an action to lift someone up from a marginalized race.
-Recommend a minority colleague for a prized opportunity.
+Recommend a marginalized colleague for a prized opportunity.
 Patronize a minority-owned business.
 Apologize to someone you might have judged unfairly because of race.

 Struggling to manage your diverse workforce?